mukesh7590/Movies-Collection-List/README.md

 ## Directory Structure and flow of The Code

-I am showing the directory structure of src folder. because all the code part in the src folder.
+I am only showing the directory structure of src folder.
+Because all the code part in the src folder.

        src
         |------ api